msolomonTMG/jira-comment-slack-notification/README.md

 # Get a DM in Slack when mentioned in a Jira Comment!

+## What is this App?
+Read about how Group Nine created an application that sends us direct messages in Slack when we get mentioned in Jira comments: https://medium.com/group-nine-media-product-team/slack-notifications-for-jira-comments-1d57879bc149

 ## Setup Instructions
 To setup this application you'll need:
 - A Heroku account